 Getting to Norra Kvill is easy

-Norra Kvill National Park is located near the road between Vimmerby and Södra Vi, 7 km south of Ydrefors.
-A side road with signs leads to the car park, where there are information boards, WC, tables and benches.
+You reach Norra Kvill National Park from the road between Vimmerby and Norra Vi, via an exit road seven km south of Ydrefors.
+After two km on the exit road, you arrive at the parking.
+Norra Kvill has brown signage from all major entrances.
+At the parking you will find information boards, WC, tables and benches.
 A hiking trail goes around the national park’s two lakes.
 Stora Idgölen lake, with its water lilies and bogbean, also is called Trollsjön.
 The highest point is Idhöjden, which rises 45 metres above the surface of the lake and offers a magnificent view.

 The nature of the Småland highlands